natalieagus/50002-2022/_lab/lab4.md

 We have already provided you with the bare Control Unit ROM as shown in the schematic above.
 Further processing for control signals: `PCSEL, wasel, wdsel, werf, wr` are needed.

 ### WR
-We do need to be careful with the write enable signal for main memory (WR) which needs to be valid even before the first instruction is fetched from memory.
-So you should include some additional logic that forces `wr` to `0b0` when `reset=1` – the signal XWR from the ROM needs to combine appropriately with `reset` to form WR.
+We do need to be careful with the write enable signal for main memory (WR) which needs to be **valid** even before the first instruction is fetched from memory.
+WR is an input to the main memory, and recall that ALL inputs need to be VALID (0 is also a valid value!) in order for the main memory to give a valid output data.
+You should include some additional logic that forces `wr` to `0b0` when `reset=1`. the signal XWR from the ROM needs to combine appropriately with `reset` to form WR.

 We have provided the `reset` mux to handle this in `lab4_control.jsim`:
 ```cpp